Collection: Aprium Trees (Apricot x Plum Hybrid)

 Apriums are a unique and delicious fruit that has recently gained popularity among fruit enthusiasts.
 This hybrid fruit, a cross between an apricot and a plum, is not genetically modified but has been carefully bred through years of pollen crossing.
-Originally developed by Fred Zaiger of Zaiger Genetics, apriums are a testament to the patience and dedication of fruit breeders, as it can take anywhere from 15 to 30 years to fully develop these delightful fruits.
+Originally developed by Floyd Zaiger of Zaiger Genetics in the late 20th century, apriums are a testament to the patience and dedication of fruit breeders, with the development process taking anywhere from 15 to 30 years.
+Influenced by the work of renowned horticulturist Luther Burbank, aprium varieties combine the best qualities of apricot and plum, resulting in a fruit that is sweet, juicy, and smooth-skinned.
+If you're interested in growing your own, we have aprium trees for sale, so you can enjoy fresh aprium fruit directly from your garden.
+Explore our selection of aprium trees and start your fruit-growing journey today!

 Early Ripening Delights